 Edward Timothy Hurley

 Edward Hurley (1869-1950), who sometimes signs his ceramic as ETH, was a native Cincinnati, Ohio resident for his entire life.
 Hurley was well educated, attending Xavier University and the Art Academy of Cincinnati.
 Much like Albert Valentien, he studied under Frank Duveneck and Walter Otto Beck (1864-1954).
 He started working at Rookwood in 1896, retiring in 1948, just two years before his passing.
 Hurley is best known at Rookwood for his matte and vellum glaze ceramic pottery with waterscapes, landscapes and animals.
 The artist also created pastels on paper but was an accomplished etcher, mastering the art of aquatint prints of locations around Cincinnati, Ohio.
-Some of these images were used amongst the eight books the artist also authored.
+Some of these images were used in the eight books the artist also authored.

 Auction Record: $18,750 (2014)